MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 # Azure Data Explorer Web UI overview

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-The Azure Data Explorer [Web UI](https://dataexplorer.azure.com) is a web application that provides an end to end experience of Azure Data Explorer, including streamlined processes to ingest data, query using Kusto Query Language (KQL), and view dashboard visualizations.
+The Azure Data Explorer [Web UI](https://dataexplorer.azure.com) is a web application that provides an end-to-end experience of Azure Data Explorer, including streamlined processes to ingest data, query using Kusto Query Language (KQL), and view dashboard visualizations.
 You can start by accessing the free sample data available from the Web UI, or by [ingesting](ingest-data-overview.md) your own data.

 The following image shows the Azure Data Explorer Web UI **Home** page and navigation pane for accessing the core elements of the Web UI.